-Avanti History 1965-1991
+Avanti History (1965-2006)

 With the Studebaker company's demise in December 1963, the Avanti seemed destined to become another footnote in classic car history.
 But Nate Altman, an Indiana Studebaker Dealer, knew there was still a great deal of interest in the car.
-Determined on keeping the Avanti alive, Altman approached every major automobile manufacturer in the America, with no takers.
+Determined on keeping the Avanti alive, Altman approached every major automobile manufacturer in the America, to no avail.
 Even American Motors Corporation, who seemed like a good choice, was not interested the car.

-With no interest from any major car manufacturers, Altman, with his business partner Leo Newman, bought the rights to the Avanti, along with the tooling and space in the former factory.
+With surprisingly little interest from major car manufacturers, Altman, with his business partner Leo Newman, bought the rights to the Avanti from Studebaker, along with the tooling and space in the former factory.

 The new company, called Avanti Motor Corporation, brought onboard former Studebaker chief engineer Eugene Hardig.
-With the Lark convertible chassis retained, Hardig's first task was to replace the now obsolete Stude engine.
+With the Lark convertible chassis retained, Hardig's first task was to replace the now obsolete Studebaker engine.
 An easy choice was the lighter, more powerful 327-cid small-block Chevy engine, the same one used in the Corvette.

-Renamed the Avanti 2 (often spelled Avanti II) the new car was introduced to the public on August 2nd of 1964 and released as a 1965 model.
-The cars were hand-built, which gave a higher-quality build finish.
-Options included power steering, air conditioning, electric windows, and an AM/FM radio.
+Renamed the Avanti 2 (often spelled Avanti II), the new car became available on August 2nd of 1964 as a 1965 model.
+Each car was hand-built, which gave a higher-quality build finish.
+Options included power steering, air conditioning, electric windows, and AM/FM radio.

 Avanti Paint Problems